manbeardgames/manbeardgames-site-builder/source/tutorials/2d-camera.md

     //  Has the position, angle, origin, or zoom of the camera changed private bool _hasChanged;

-    //  The Viewport reference for the camra public Viewport Viewport;
+    //  The Viewport reference for the camera public Viewport Viewport;

     /// <summary>
     ///     Creates a new 2D camera instance
     /// </summary>
-    /// <param name="viewPort">The Viewport refernece for the camera</param>
+    /// <param name="viewPort">The Viewport reference for the camera</param>
     public Camera2D(Viewport viewPort)
     {
         Viewport = viewPort;